IceandFire04/IceandFire04/README.md

 I mostly learn how to code from modding, mainly from the games mentioned.

 ### Languages I'm (Kinda) Learning
-- C# by modding Terraria and some Unity stuff
+- C# by modding Terraria and Unity stuff
 - C++ from modding Plants vs. Zombies

 That's about it!
-Stuff isn't posted here often, but I'll post it here when I can!
+Check out my other repos if you're interested!!